Saülo Mercader: Biography

-In 1974, he received a grant from the French government, which allowed him to stay in Paris and develop his art productions.
-It is an important turn in his life.
-He lives at the Cité internationale des arts for five years and meet a lot of artists from all around the world: painters, sculptors, comedians, musicians, ballet-dancers, writers.
+In 1974, he received a grant from the French government, which allowed him to stay in Paris and develop his art.
+He lived at the Cité internationale des arts for five years and met artists from around the world, like: painters, sculptors, comedians, musicians, ballet-dancers, writers.
 These encounters enlarged his vision of art.
-He participated in the most important art shows in the capital : Salon de Mai, Salon d’Automne, Grands et Jeunes d’Aujourd’hui, Jeune Sculpture, Salon des Artistes Français, Contradiction, Outre-Couleur.
-In the Cité Internationale des Arts’ workshops he starts weaving high-warp tapestries guided by Jagoda Buic and Nora Music and meets the weaver Marin Varbanov there.
-He follows S. W Hayter's courses in carving as well as Matthey's courses in painting at the Superior National School of Fine arts in Paris.
+He participated in elite art shows in the capital : Salon de Mai, Salon d’Automne, Grands et Jeunes d’Aujourd’hui, Jeune Sculpture, Salon des Artistes Français, Contradiction, and Outre-Couleur.
+In the Cité Internationale des Arts’ workshops, he started weaving high-warp tapestries, guided by Jagoda Buic and Nora Music, and met weaver Marin Varbanov.
+Mercader followed S. W Hayter's courses in carving, as well as Matthey's courses in painting at the École nationale supérieure des Beaux-Arts in Paris.

-Thanks to his exhibition at the International Contemporary Art Fair (FIAC) in 1978 in Paris, he became well known to the European public.
+Through his 1978 exhibition at the International Contemporary Art Fair (FIAC) in Paris, Mercader gained more recognition.

-These were years when he created a lot of works and travelled extensively.

-In 1981, he received an American Fulbright grant: he went to New York City where he worked for a couple of years.
-He lived on the campus of Columbia University and followed Professors Mahoney's and Maxwell's courses on lithography and Professor Schorr's courses on painting at Teachers' College, where he realized a series of ceramics with Panay Reyes.
-He isolated himself for a while to paint a few large paintings on the theme of American football whose exhibitions are outstanding and called the attention of the press and the media that make him be known by the New York public.

-At the same time, he painted five extra large paintings on the theme of the Tree that will be exhibited at the Biennial of Alexandria.
+In 1981, he received an American Fulbright grant and went to New York City, where he worked for a couple of years.
+He lived on the Columbia University campus, and followed Professors Mahoney's and Maxwell's courses on lithography and Professor Schorr's courses on painting at Teachers' College, where he realized a series of ceramics with Panay Reyes.
+He isolated himself for a while to paint a few large paintings on the theme of American football whose exhibitions called the attention of some New York media.
+At the same time, he painted five extra-large paintings on the theme of "the tree," later exhibited at the Biennial of Alexandria.

-He received the Master of Arts and Education degree at Teachers' College, Columbia University.
-Later on, he met Andy Warhol, Roy Lichtenstein and Niki de Saint Phalle.
-They were very prolific years that Saülo Mercader describes in his numerous illustrated note books as well as in his graphic works.

-Back to Paris, he earned a doctoral degree in visual arts cum laude at Paris VIII University in 1986.
+He received a Master of Arts and Education degree at Teachers' College, Columbia University.
+Later, he met Andy Warhol, Roy Lichtenstein and Niki de Saint Phalle, which Saülo Mercader described in numerous illustrated notebooks and graphic works.
+By 1986 he had returned to Paris to earn a doctoral degree in visual arts Cum laude at Paris VIII University in 1986.
 He meets Tapies, Semprun and Camilo José Cela.
-He exhibited regularly in the capital and travelled mainly to Spain, where he became acquainted with Francis Bacon, in Madrid.
+He exhibited regularly in the capital and travelled mainly to Spain, where he became acquainted with Irish figurative painter Francis Bacon in Madrid.